MicrosoftDocs/winrt-api/windows.management.update/windowsupdaterestartrequestoptions_windowsupdaterestartrequestoptions_640286620.md

 A URL that links to detailed information regarding the update.

 ### -param complianceDeadlineInDays
-Indicates the compliance deadline in days before a reboot must occur to complete the update.
+Indicates the compliance deadline in days before a reboot must occur in order to complete the update.

 ### -param complianceGracePeriodInDays
-Indicates the compliance grace period in days before a reboot must occur to complete the update.
+Indicates the compliance grace period in days before a reboot must occur in order to complete the update.

 ## -remarks

 ## -see-also

 ## -examples